 Can you ship beer to me?

 Sorry, Maine State Law doesn’t allow Gritty’s to ship our fine ales.
 Your best bet is to jump in the truck, drive to either our Portland or Freeport Brewtiques and buy your favorite Gritty’s beer.
-We sell 22 ounce bottles and 5 liter mini kegs in Freeport (but not 12 ounce bottles) and we sell 22 ounce bottles and six or twelve packs of 12 ounce bottles in our Portland Brewtique.
+We sell 22 ounce bottles in Freeport and Portland (but not 12 ounce bottles).

 Do you sell growlers?

 Yes!
 We sell growlers of Gritty’s at all our brew pubs.
 We sell either glass or plastic growlers and if you bring the growler back, we’ll exchange that “used” growler for a new one.
 To get started just ask the bartender for a growler.
 One note: Maine State law doesn’t allow us to fill any growler you bring in for us to fill.
 We have to use our own containers.
 (Don’t blame us, call your state law maker!)

 Do you offer organized brewery tours?

 We typically don’t offer organized tours, but you can ask to see the brewery at any of our brew pubs anytime you want.
 Just ask the bartender or your server.
 If the brewers are there and they’re not at a critical stage in the brewing process, they would be happy to show you around and tell you all about their craft.
 In Portland, we recommend you go on one of the tours by Maine Foodie Tours!

 Why aren’t your menus the same in all your locations?